dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 Now, let's create the **element buffer object**.

 ## Element Buffer Objects (EBOs)
-Unlike a vertex buffer, an element buffer is not *strictly* required to display something on screen, however not using it will require making your vertex buffer a lot larger, with a lot more duplicate data.
+Unlike a vertex buffer, an element buffer is not *strictly* required to display something on screen, however not using it in some cases may require making your vertex buffer a lot larger, with a lot more duplicate data.

 For those familliar with Direct3D terms, EBOs are more commonly referred to as **index buffers**, which is what this tutorial will refer to them from now on.